-This engaging, funny, and slightly surreal novel from Jennifer Killick introduces us to Mo and Lottie, two children whose lives are going to get a whole lot stranger than they ever imagined.
+Mo, Lottie and the Junkers is an engaging, funny, and slightly surreal novel from Jennifer Killick introduces us to Mo and Lottie, two children whose lives are going to get a whole lot stranger than they ever imagined.

-To write this review ‘spoiler free’ is no easy task, but suffice to say that Mo and Lottie are gradually drawn into becoming a team (after their respective mum and dad move in together) through attempting to solve the bizarre mysteries surrounding a woman who has moved into Mo’s old house, a rather odd lollipop man, and an ice-cream van which sells the most delicious sweet treats.
+To write this review ‘spoiler-free’ is no easy task, but suffice to say that Mo and Lottie are gradually drawn into becoming a team (after their respective mum and dad move in together) through attempting to solve the bizarre mysteries surrounding a woman who has moved into Mo’s old house, a rather odd lollipop man, and an ice-cream van which sells the most delicious sweet treats.

 It’s great to see science and human wonder put at the centre of a children’s fiction book.
 With recent novels – such as those by Christopher Edge – focusing on the almost incredible realities of scientific discovery as an integral part of the stories, Mo, Lottie and the Junkers touches on similar themes, though here as part of a humorous, madcap adventure.
 Nanoscience, Richard Feynman, and time travel are all incorporated with a light touch and discussion of these will encourage all kinds of scientific questioning.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.